 By the end of the program participants will be able to:

 • Understand and implement the ICF Team Core Competencies

-• Understand the process in team coaching interventions
+• Identify the process of team coaching interventions

 • Differentiate team coaching from other modalities such as team building, and group facilitation

 • Recognize the five dysfunctions of a team (Lencioni model)

 • Develop awareness of the role that diversity and inclusion play in team coaching

 The Program is presented in eight sessions, covering the eight ICF Team Coaching Competencies.
 Each session lasts four hours, from 8 AM to 12 AM PST, every other week from July 18 to October 24, 2023.